kadyn91/gitskills/README.md

 # gitskills.
 # git is free software.
 # git is a distributed version control system.
-# Thank for your love!!!
+# Thank for your love.